cmmdrdata/vrbo_calendar_drawer/README.md

 Given a vrbo calendar url pull the calendar, draw the calender including reservations and blocks and then send them as an email attachment.

-install requirements file from requirements.txt pip install -r requirements.txt
+install requirements file from requirements.txt <br>
+  pip install -r requirements.txt

 create a config.py with all the needed constants